jakeogh/commandlock/README.md

 **Design notes:**

 - Attempts to be POSIX compliant.
-- Does not depend on bash-specific features.
+- Locking code in `commandlock` does not depend on bash-specific features.
-- Redirection using noclobber is the atomic locking primitive instead of mkdir because it's faster.
+- Redirection using `-o noclobber` is the atomic locking primitive instead of `mkdir` because it's faster.

 **Benchmark mkdir vs noclobber:**
 ```